Codepact/codepact-privacy/privacy.md

 ## 13. European Union

-Provider's service is available in the EU, so Provider takes steps to comply with the GDPR.
+Provider's service is available in the European Union, so Provider takes steps to comply with the GDPR.
 The information below covers key matters under the GDPR.

-**Lawful bases for handling Personal Information**
+**Lawful bases for processing Personal Information of Individuals in the European Union**

 - Collection, use and disclosure of Users' information as described by this privacy policy: necessary in order to provide the Service in accordance with the Service [terms](https://github.com/Codepact/codepact-terms/blob/master/codepact-terms.md) (see Art 6(1)(b) of GDPR).
-- Using US cloud storage: User consent (see Art 6(1)(a) GDPR).
+- Mailing list: user consent (see Art 6(1)(a)) GDPR).
-- Mailing list: User consent (see Art 6(1)(a)) GDPR).
+- International disclosures / processing: user consent (see Art 6(1)(a)) GDPR).
 - Handling Personal Information of non-users whose details are included in agreements created by Users: necessary in order to protect Users' vital interests in having effective contracts (see Art 6(1)(d) GDPR).

 **Consent and withdrawing consent**

-- Individuals in the EU have a right to object, or withdraw their consent, to Provider's handling of Personal Information.
+- Individuals in the European Union have a right to object, or withdraw their consent, to Provider's processing of Personal Information.
-- To withdraw consent to Provider's handling of Personal Information, Individuals should follow the procedure set out under the heading, **Close account** on their profile page.
+- To withdraw consent to Provider's processing of Personal Information to provide the Services, Individuals should follow the procedure set out under the heading, **Close account** on their profile page.
 This will result in the Individual's account being closed and all information on it being deleted.
 - Individuals can unsubscribe from Provider's mailing list at any time.

 **Cookies**